4 weeks later

 Would you like to read more of this story?
 Please read the rest of it on my website, where you can also download the free unabridged ebook of Stargate Aschen!Read here: http://www.kimberley-jackson.com/stargate-aschen-a-romance-based-on-stargate-sg-1/

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kimberley JacksonWrite a Review